-- Artisans’ categories like stone carvers, goldsmith, carpenters, etc. are also mentioned in the inscriptions.
+- Artisans’ categories like stone carvers, goldsmiths, carpenters, etc. are also mentioned in the inscriptions.

-- Traders recorded their donation along with their place of origin.
+- Traders recorded their donations along with their place of origin.

-- In the subsequent century (mainly 2nd century B.C), stupas were elaborately built with certain additions like the enclosing of the circumbulatory path with railings and sculptural decorations.
+- In the subsequent century (mainly the 2nd century BCE), stupas were elaborately built with certain additions like the enclosing of the circulatory path with railings and sculptural decorations.